-More recently participants in the sector have made commitments with respect to addressing GHG emissions, for example the Dairy Action for Climate Change and Fonterra’s recently announced reduction commitments.
+More recently participants in the sector have made commitments with respect to addressing GHG emissions, for example the Dairy Action for Climate Change and reduction commitments by Dairy Companies.

-We are also committed to working toward a clearer long term view of sustainable land use in New Zealand.
+We are also committed to working toward a clearer long-term view of sustainable land use in New Zealand.
 Developing this vision will take time because the issues are complex.
-What we will be doing sooner (from 2018) is develop the benchmarks and targets that future farm systems may need to achieve and to report on how the sector is performing against these.
+What we will be doing sooner is develop the benchmarks and targets that future farm systems may need to achieve and to report on how the sector is performing against these.

 What does it mean to be ‘world leading in on-farm animal care’?

 Expectations of consumers and the public are always evolving.
 As a sector we must be future-focussed and have a framework that is dynamic and supports continuous improvement.
 We have completed a public survey, and are consulting with national and international experts on animal welfare as well as farmers and dairy processor customers to inform the design of this framework.
 A draft framework will be further developed with farmers over the coming year.
 New Zealand is already recognised by the WSPA animal protection index as one of the best in the world based on its strong regulatory framework for animal welfare.
 The work we are doing under this commitment will further strengthen that position.